yongrenjie/sphinx-exec-directive/README.md

 Note that objects **must** be printed to stdout, or they will not be displayed.
 This behaviour therefore differs slightly from the functionality in a Jupyter notebook (where the last line is evaluated and the result displayed automatically), or the interactive Python console.
+If nothing is printed to stdout (or only empty space is) then the output literal block will be omitted.

 ## The `context` option